mohammad-rabie/discovery-layers-and-recommendation-engines-for-Monad-mainnet/README.md

 **Tweet Template:**
 ```
-ðŸš€ Excited to share our @monad_xyz Mission 9 submission!
+🚀 Excited to share our @monad_xyz Mission 9 submission!

-[Project Name] - An immersive 3D discovery platform for Monad dapps with AI-powered recommendations âœ¨
+[Project Name] - An immersive 3D discovery platform for Monad dapps with AI-powered recommendations ✨

 Built in 3 weeks with React + Three.js + ML

-ðŸ”— Try it: [your-url]
+🔗 Try it: [your-url]
-ðŸ’» Code: [github-url]
+💻 Code: [github-url]

 #MonadMainnet #Mission9 #Web3